piotrmurach/tty-prompt/README.md

 The `expand` provides a compact way to ask a question with many options.

 As first argument `expand` takes the message to display and as a second an array of choices.
 Compared to the `select`, `multi_select` and `enum_select`, the choices need to be objects that include `:key`, `:name` and `:value` keys.
 The `:key` must be a single character.
-The help choice is added automatically as the last option and the key `h`.
+The help choice is added automatically as the last option under the key `h`.

 ```ruby
 choices = [